Pumpkin Protein Muffins

 Bake for 13 to 14 minutes or until toothpick inserted comes out clean.

-Lastly, remove pan from oven.
+Lastly, remove the pumpkin protein muffins from the oven.
 Allow muffins to cool for 10 minutes in pan.
 Then, carefully remove.

 Expert Tips & Tricks